chinmaykrishnroy/OffflineVoiceAssistant/README.md

 - Arduino Nano BLE Sense board
 - RGB LED connected to the appropriate pins on the board
 - Picovoice Access Key obtained from the Picovoice Console
-- Edge ML model for the desired inference task (e.g., Rhino for voice recognition)
 - Arduino IDE or compatible development environment for code compilation and uploading

 ## Getting Started